Furkakts/InMind/README.md

 # <img src="https://github.com/user-attachments/assets/c2f41651-c6c2-45bc-983a-8ed4e75e9bca" width="50" height="50"> InMind

 The application is crafted to store your passwords.
 With this app you don't need to memorize or scribble your passwords on a piece of paper anymore.
-Moreover you can attach notes to your passwords to remember some details about password.
+Moreover you can attach notes to your passwords to remember some details about your password.
 And whenever you need to use your password, all you need to do is copy and paste it.

 ## Components